 Successive mitigation measures should represent a “progression over time”, keeping in mind that the timeframe for children is shorter and requires urgent actions.

-Mitigation measures should not rely only on negative emissions to remove carbon dioxide from the atmosphere.
-States should also take measures to reduce emissions now in order to support children in full enjoyment of their environment-related rights in the shortest possible period of time.
+Instead of relying on negative emissions via geo-engineering industrial technologies like carbon capture and storage to remove carbon dioxide from the atmosphere, (astates should take ambitious measures to actively reduce emissions now in order to support children in full enjoyment of their environment-related rights in the shortest possible period of time.

-States should consider discontinuing financial incentives or investments in activities and infrastructure that are not consistent with low greenhouse gas emission pathways, whether undertaken by public or private actors, as a mitigation measure to prevent further damage and risk.
+States should discontinue financial incentives or investments in activities and infrastructure that are not consistent with low greenhouse gas emission pathways, whether undertaken by public or private actors, as a mitigation measure to prevent further damage and risk.

 Developed States should assist developing countries to plan and implement mitigation measures in order to help the most vulnerable children.
 The assistance could include providing information on financial, technology transfer and capacity-building measures that specifically contribute to the prevention of harm caused by climate change on children.
 The recipient country should provide information needed for providing such support.